UK Driving Test

 UK driving test manoeuvres

 There are 4 manoeuvres in the UK driving test.
-The manoeuvres are turn in the road, reverse around a corner, parallel parking and bay parking.
+The manoeuvres are forward bay parking, pulling up on the right, parallel parking and bay reverse parking.
 Bay parking is dependent on if there are bays available at your test centre or if a test centre close by has bay parking.
 If so, your test may involve driving to another test centre for the manoeuvre.
 Driving test manoeuvres should be taken slowly, accurately and with plenty of observations.

 The driving test has around a 1 in 3 possibility of incorporating the emergency stop procedure.
 Although the emergency stop may seem simple, the examiners do expect this to be performed to a high standard and should therefore be practiced.